DomT4/homebrew-crypto/Formula_Descriptions.md

 * boringssl - Google’s SSL Library.

+* cloudflare-openssl - OpenSSL 1.0.2-stable compiled with Cloudflare’s ChaCha20 & Poly1305 patch, the link of which you can find in the formula.

 * copenssl - OpenSSL.
 Same formula as in Homebrew/Homebrew, except this one disables IDEA and SSLv3 by default.

 * deluge - Popular open-source bittorrent client.
 Debian distributes itself optionally through Torrent links - Torrenting in itself is not a crime, I am not facilitating crime.
 If you think I am, get a grip.